-On April 28, 2022, Judge Nathanial M. Gorton of the United States District Court for the District of Massachusetts granted preliminary approval of a $485 million global settlement to resolve claims against Ranbaxy in this antitrust, federal RICO, and state consumer protection MDL for allegedly manipulating the U.S. Food and Drug Administration’s generic drug approval process to block competitors from coming to market and forcing purchasers to pay supracompetitive prices for its valganciclovir hydrochloride and valsartan products.
-Of the $485 global settlement, pending final approval, $340 million will go to the certified class of Direct Purchasers.
+On September 19, 2022, Judge Nathanial M. Gorton of the United States District Court for the District of Massachusetts granted final approval of a $485 million global settlement to resolve claims against Ranbaxy in this antitrust, federal RICO, and state consumer protection MDL for allegedly manipulating the U.S. Food and Drug Administration’s generic drug approval process to block competitors from coming to market and forcing purchasers to pay supracompetitive prices for its valganciclovir hydrochloride and valsartan products.
+Of the $485 million global settlement, $340 million will go to the certified class of Direct Purchasers.

 Prior to the global settlement, on May 14, 2021, the court granted class certification to both Direct Purchaser and End-Payor Plaintiffs.